 This is the type of business financing you’re probably most familiar with.
 Conventional or traditional loans include line of credit, inventory loans, equipment loans, and real estate loans.
 The roadblock young businesses run into here is credit history.
 Conventional loans usually require history, collateral, and cash flow, all areas small and startup businesses are generally lacking in early on.

 During the oil and gas downturn, big banks cut all ties to businesses in that industry.
 After one local businessman had his entire credit line cut off by his big bank, he turned to merchant capital (hard money lending).

-“… So, he went to one of these working capital merchant guys and was paying 56%–60% interest rate on that $100–150K invoice … Once we got the debt refinanced into an SBA Loan, it took him from $370K [in debt service] per year to $120K.” –Matt Curry, VP and Relationship Manager at Texas Citizens Bank
+With the working capital merchant, the business owner was paying 56%–60% interest rate on a $100–150K invoice.
+Once we got the debt refinanced into an SBA Loan, it took the business owner from $370K in debt service per year to $120K.

 What’s great about SBA loans is the government guarantees 75%–85% of the loan, depending on the loan size.
 As a result, financing is more accessible for smaller and startup businesses and banks mitigate some risk with the government guaranty.
 This is because SBA loans make it easier to bank businesses based on projections, translating into less exposure for the bank and more financing opportunities for small business owners.